prusa3d/Prusa-Link/README.md

 ## Usage
 By default, the executable starts the daemon process and exits.
-The executable is called `prusa-link` and can be used to control the daemon, if you want to run it in your terminal instead, use the `-f` option To get the most recent help screen use `prusa-link --help`, here's what it says in 0.7.0
+The executable is called `prusalink` and can be used to control the daemon, if you want to run it in your terminal instead, use the `-f` option To get the most recent help screen use `prusalink --help`, here's what it says in 0.7.0
 ```
 usage: prusalink [-h] [-f] [-c <file>] [-p <FILE>] [-a <ADDRESS>] [-t <PORT>]